eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks_in_c/README.md

 ## Example

 The C version of the callbacks example performs the identical tasks as the C++ version.
-We have again an application which offers us two services called `Radar.FrontLeft.Counter` and `Radar.FrontRight.Counter`.
-Everytime we have received from each service a sample we calculate the sum of it.
+We have again an application which offers two services called `Radar.FrontLeft.Counter` and `Radar.FrontRight.Counter`.
+Every time we have received a sample from each service we calculate the sum of it.

 ### ice_c_callbacks_publisher.c

 The publisher contains only already known iceoryx features.
-If you some of them are not known to you, take a look at the [icedelivery in c example](../icedelivery_in_c).
+If some of them are not known to you please take a look at the [icedelivery in c example](../icedelivery_in_c).

 ### ice_c_callbacks_subscriber.c
 #### int main()
-The subscriber starts like usual by registering the process at the runtime.
+The subscriber starts as usual by registering the process at the runtime.
 In the next step we setup some `listenerStorage` on the stack where the listener will be constructed in and initialize the listener which will start a background thread for the upcoming event triggered callbacks.